MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **MAIN MENUS**
 added third BULK Main Menu category, and renamed one of the existing categories.
 New categories are: BULK ACTIONS (previously BULK), ENHANCED LISTS (lists that contain logic, but not actions) and BULK LISTS (the name of this category did not change, but some of the scripts were moved to the ENHANCED LISTS category). *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2514.*

+**REVS SCRUBBER**
+he script was missing some cases when scheduling.
+Fixes the logic to make sure all cases are selected that should be. *Completed by Casey Love (@C-Love, Ramsey County).
+Resolved issue #2534.*

 **REVW/MONT CLOSURES**
 Updated HC reinstatement and new intake date to reflect the 4 month reinstatement period for all HC programs (not MAGI only). *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2503.*